 The song tells the story of the mundane, boring life of your average person finishing their day.
 The secretaries who type all day and are glad to switch off their machines.
 Janitors, or caretakers, as we call them, going around locking up buildings just so a night security guard can keep an eye on them all night.
 Pub landlords happy to call ‘time’ so people can leave and then having to kick the last few stragglers out at the end of a night.
 Then how everything is silent at night.
 CCTV’s in department stores that constantly record nothing happening.
 He even suggests that martians could land in the car park and no one would bat an eyelid.
 On the news, we hear terrible stories but just carry on as we do.
 Then the next day, the same thing happens.
 In other words, nothing ever happens, nothing really different happens and so the world remains as it did before.

 Throughout the 90s, they released 15 more singles, all of which made the top 40, the highest being 1998s Don’t Come Home Too Soon, a song Justin wrote whilst he was bored on tour.
 He said of it, “I wrote that song about Scotland going to the World Cup which I disguised as a love song.
 People who heard it said I should send it to the Scottish Football Association, which I did.”
 Their last hit was appropriately called Just Before You Leave which reached number 37 in 2002.
 The band have never actually split up but Harvie began concentrating on production and Currie began a solo career.
 He has released four albums, What is Love For in 2007 and The Great War in 2010.
-Both failed to make the chart, but in 2013, Lower Reaches did just that, when it made number 46 and just last month came his latest, This Is My Kingdom Now spent just one week at number 54.
+Both failed to make the chart, but in 2013, Lower Reaches did just that, when it made number 46 and just last month came his latest, This Is My Kingdom Now which made number 54.

 In recent times, Justin confessed that he’s become lazy.
 Roll to Me, a 1995 single, did really well in the States and the royalties have kept him comfortable.
 “I gave up the whole prolific thing years ago,” he told Aaron Slater.
 “I used to write maybe 30 songs a year of which 20 I would take to the band.
 I’ve got stacks of these songs and I go back to listen to them now and they’re rubbish.
 So now what I do is if I start a song and I know it’s going to be rubbish I just don’t bother finishing it.
 I write the first verse, think ‘this is going nowhere’ and go back and watch the telly.
 I know that sounds lazy but it’s not.
 It’s a structured creative approach.”
 But he can’t and doesn’t want to give it up, “It’s just something I have to do, or I go completely mad.
 If I haven’t written a song for six months I start getting very antsy.
 It doesn’t need to be a good song – I just need to write something.
 It’s not something I’d ever stop doing.
 I don’t care if it’s a song by Justin Currie or Del Amitri, as long as I’ve written and sung it, I’m happy.”